 let fact (n: i32): i32 = reduce (*) 1 [1...n] let main (n: i32): i32 = fact n

 fact n creates an array of the integers

-0..n-1, adds one to each element of the array, then computes the product of all elements in the array.
-The Futhark compiler employs loop fusion to remove the need for any of these temporary arrays to be actually created.
-Technically
+1...n, then computes the product of all elements in the array.
+The Futhark compiler employs loop fusion to remove the need for the intermediate array to be actually created.
+Technically,

 fact n does not compute